 In an increasingly competitive and demanding world, it is personal skills and an enterprising instinct as well as academic flair that set successful people apart.
 Greensteds pupils learn that trying new things and meeting new people are two of life’s great joys.
 We find that teachers’ high expectations are met with pupils’ enthusiasm.

 Even from the earliest years, our pupils are learning the basic skills of social interaction: listening, cooperating, and becoming articulate about their thoughts and feelings.
 The children are in a community here at Greensteds, making mistakes and learning from them is normal and good ideas are noticed and celebrated.
 This approach provides a stimulating and challenging curriculum in which children thrive.

 Children who come here very quickly find aptitudes, gifts and talents that may have been missed elsewhere.
 There is an atmosphere here that encourages everyone to try something new and improve abilities through sustained effort.
-We study all the English National Curriculum subjects plus Kenyan and world history and geography and French.
+In Key Stage 1 and 2 we study all the English National Curriculum subjects plus Kenyan world history and geography and French.

 At Greensteds it is not just about high achievers but about ‘value added’ progress for all children.

 Through the nurturing of learning in our youngest pupils to the challenge of Year 6, we strive to teach in a way that will generate a lifelong interest and engagement.

 The following examples of termly overviews for Year 1 (Key Stage 1) and Year 6 (Key Stage 2) will give you a flavor of what the children might be learning in one of the three terms.